Last Updated: 9 February 2022

 – British Gas is signed up to the Warm Home Discount Scheme.

 – British Gas is signed up to the Energy Switch Guarantee.

 Other things worth knowing

-Before 1 April 2018, this is the tariff that you would have ended up on if you do not switch when your old British Gas tariff expired.
-From 1 April 2018 British Gas have introduced a new range of tariffs which they are moving customers onto.
-These tariffs, called Temporary …….”, are also variable rate tariffs with no exit penalty but with a fixed end date.
-They are cheaper than the Standard Variable rate although not by much (roughly 4-5% cheaper which works out at a £50 discount for a typical dual fuel household).
-You can find out more about British Gas’ Temporary tariffs here.
+Before 1 April 2018, this is the tariff that you would have ended up on if you did not switch when your old British Gas tariff expired.
+From 1 April 2018 British Gas introduced a new range of tariffs which they moved customers onto.
+These tariffs, called “Temporary …….”, are also variable rate tariffs with no exit penalty but with a fixed end date.
+These tariffs have now almost all expired and customers have been moved back onto the British Gas Standard Variable tariff.
+Where Temporary tariffs still exist they are all priced at Standard Variable rates.

 History of Price Changes

 British Gas Standard tariff price changes are listed (in reverse order) in the Table below.